-This information applies to the entire pan-European ECFR organization, which is formed of six legal entities as detailed below.
+This information applies to the entire pan-European ECFR organization, which is formed of five legal entities as detailed below.
 Since all ECFR legal entities operate in a highly integrated manner, they are jointly responsible for the processing of your personal data according to article 26 of the GDPR and UK GDPR.

 You can find further information about ECFR, the details of authorized representatives and other contact details in the imprint on our website.